 4. Register with HMRC

 Now, it’s time to make it official.
-As the fourth stage in our “how to setup business as a sole trader” guide, you may be expecting a big song and dance for this step.
+You may be expecting a big song and dance for this step.
 Well, you might be a little disappointed.

 In order to register as a sole trader, all you need to do is tell HMRC that you’ll pay your tax through Self-Assessment.